peterdurham/node-update/content/guides/mainnet-testnet-and-regtest-modes/index.md

 ## Mainnet
 **Mainnet** is the *actual bitcoin network*.
 Running a mainnet node will download every historical bitcoin transaction and allow you to send and receive real bitcoin transactions.
 <br />
-If you don't have enough space for the entire blockchain, **pruned mode** can reduce your block storage requirements to 577mb or less.
+If you don't have enough space for the entire blockchain, **pruned mode** can reduce your block storage requirements to at least 577mb (550 MiB) which you can specify in the bitcoin configuration with `prune=550` being the minimum.
+This will download every block from the start and delete the oldest above that storage amount.
 <br />
 Bitcoin nodes run on mainnet by default, so you will not need to include any additional configuration options.